lorciv/sbdioi40/README.md

 As a result, the application has successfully moved between two different platforms.

+## Further information

-For more information, refer to the deliverable for the SBDIOI40 project. (link coming soon)
+For more details, you can refer to the deliverable for the SBDIOI40 project. (link coming soon)